 4. ZyXEL PLA5456

-ZyXEL adapters are a bit peculiar in that they are not certified by the HomePlug Alliance, despite the prominently displayed HomePlug AV2 MIMO label on their packaging.
+ZyXEL connectors are a bit peculiar in that they are not certified by the HomePlug Alliance, despite the prominently displayed HomePlug AV2 MIMO label on their packaging.

 However, this does not in any way affect their performance, as ZyXEL PLA5456 is one of the best powerline adapters available today.